-President and CEO, TIAA
+President and CEO.
+TIAA

-Ms. Duckett is President and Chief Executive Officer of TIAA, effective May 1, 2021.
+Ms. Duckett has been President and Chief Executive Officer of TIAA, since 2021.
 From 2016 to 2021, she was Chief Executive Officer, Consumer Banking at JPMorgan Chase & Co.
 From 2013 to 2016, she was Chief Executive Officer, Chase Auto Finance, and from 2004 to 2013 she held a number of positions at JPMorgan Chase & Co., including National Retail Sales Executive for Chase Home Lending.
-From 1996 to 2004, she held various roles including Director, Emerging Markets at
+From 1996 to 2004, she held various roles including Director, Emerging Markets at Fannie Mae.

-Fannie Mae.
-Ms. Duckett serves as a Director of Nike, Inc. She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
-She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an MBA from Baylor University.
+Ms. Duckett serves on the Board of Directors of Brex and Nike, Inc. She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
+She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an M.B.A. from Baylor University.